matter-labs/zksync-web-era-docs/docs/dev/developer-guides/README.md

 # Developer guides

-Take a deeper dive into zkSync ecosystem.
+Take a deeper dive into the zkSync ecosystem.

 ## Table of contents